sokno/gtm-template/README.md

 # Integration Guide
 ### 1. Create Custom Template
 Download template.tpl file and log into Google Tag Manager.
 Under templates tab -> New, import template.tpl file and save this template by giving a name e.g. SourceKnowledge Tag.
-Goto Tags tab -> New -> Tag Configuration and select `SourceKnowledge Tag` tag template.
+Goto Tags tab -> New -> Tag Configuration and select `SourceKnowledge Tag` template.

 ### 2. Create Data Layer
 The Data layer is a javascript code snippet used to send information to Google Tag Manager.
 This snippet should be placed directly on your website just before the GTM container snippet.
 E.g.